 What can I expect during the Breast Reduction procedure?

-Breast reduction is performed under general anesthesia on an outpatient basis.
-Incisions are made around the nipple-areolar complex and extend vertically below the nipple and then horizontally along the bottom crease of the breast.
-This is referred to as an “anchor” incision.
-The nipple-areolar complex is moved upward to the desired location and excess breast tissue, fat and skin are all removed to create a smaller, more attractive breast.
-The size of the areolar is reduced during the procedure.
-With limited breast reduction procedures the scar can sometimes be reduced to a “lollipop” type scar.
+Breast reduction is done while the patient is under general anesthesia on an outpatient basis.
+Dr. Kearney usually makes an “anchor” incision around the nipple-areolar complex.
+The incision extends vertically below the nipple and then horizontally along the bottom crease of the breast.
+The nipple-areolar complex is moved upward to the desired position.
+Excess breast tissue, fat, and skin are then removed.
+During breast reduction surgery, the size of the areola may also be reduced.
+The entire surgery usually takes around three hours.